Lignana Gold Benefits and Studies

 There is evidence that lignans are anti-parasitic.
 In one test, vitamin E deficient diets containing 5 to 20% ground flaxseed protected mice against the malarial parasite Plasmodium yoelii as shown by decreased parasitemia and enhanced survival.

-Dietary supplementation with SDG, the lignan from flaxseed, significantly reduced pulmonary metastasis of melanoma cells and inhibited the growth of metastasis tumors that formed in the lungs.
-This may aid in the fight against lung cancer.
+Dietary supplementation with SDG significantly reduced pulmonary metastasis of melanoma cells and inhibited the growth of metastasis tumors that formed in the lungs, aiding in the fight against lung cancer.

 There is clinical and laboratory evidence which indicates that phytoestrogens, such as flaxseed lignan, have an anti-proliferation effect on the breast, and positive effects on the lipoprotein profile and bone density.

 Flax lignan is useful for pets and livestock.
-Flax has been used since antiquity to maintain healthy animals.
-In cattle its reported uses included the correction of digestive disturbances in calves, easier calving, and reduction of certain infectious diseases such as hoof-and-mouth.
 Horse owners have reported using it to produce glossy looking coats and to the diets of pets to improve their appearance and general health.

 DISCLAIMER: All statements and information presented in these testimonials or reports are for information purposes only.
-It is not intended that the manner the information is presented, in the testimonial or reports, to make medical claims or imply any medical claims.
-Notwithstanding, due to individual differences between the people, it is not known if any of the products referenced in the reports will be of any benefit to any particular person.
+It is not intended that the manner the information is presented to make medical claims or imply any medical claims.
+Notwithstanding, due to individual differences between people, it is not known if any of the products referenced in the reports will be of any benefit to any particular person.
 Not everyone will experience the same results.
 Results often vary.
 It is possible that some people might not notice any results at all.
 These statements have not been evaluated by the Canadian Food Inspection Agency or Food and Drug Administration.